 –Builders Need to Inspect and Maintain Storm Drain “Socks”

-- Inspections by the builder should be made on a regular basis, especially after large storms.
-Inlet protection devices shall be cleaned or removed and replaced when sediment has filled one-third of the available storage.
-Product manufacturer standards should be followed.
+- Inspections should be made on a regular basis, especially after large storm events.
+Inlet protection devices shall be cleaned or removed and replaced when sediment has filled one-third of the available storage (unless a different standard is specified by the product manufacturer).

 - Do not wash sediment into storm drains while cleaning.
 Spread all excavated material evenly over the surrounding land area or stockpile and stabilize as appropriate.

-To help prevent flooding, the public is urged to clear clogged drains where it is safe and practical to do so.
-Flooding should be reported to Seattle Public Utilities at (206) 386-1800.
+To prevent flooding, the public is urged to clear clogged drains where it is safe and practical to do so.
+Flooding should be reported to Seattle Public Utilities at 386-1800.